 Manufacturing businesses remain critical during COVD-19.
 When the pandemic first began, plants across the country stepped up, rearranged their shop floors, and saved lives by transitioning their health and safety measures to include masks, sanitizer, and social distancing.

-While manufacturers may continue to operate and employees can continue to work provided they are asymptomatic, continuing operations means outbreaks remain a risk for your clients.
+While manufacturers may continue to operate as essential sectors of the economy, continuing operations means outbreaks remain a risk for your clients.
 Unfortunately, COVID-19 is highly contagious and continues to be passed between people, even in cases where the carrier is asymptomatic.

 Because COVID-19 is such a unique threat, some states consider it a potential work-related illness and thus claimable from workers’ compensation policies.
 Although the status of COVID-19 in its relationship to workers’ comp is constantly in flux, experts around the country suggest treating it as a potential work-related illness by default.